RPL-CS-UCL/unitree_docs_sdk/README.md

 mkdir -p ~/ros2_ws/src
 git clone https://github.com/jizhang-cmu/autonomy_stack_go2.git
 ```
-You can try this if you want to deploy navigation on the robot.
+You can try this if you want to deploy navigation on the robot (in the unity environment).
 Please follow this [README](https://github.com/jizhang-cmu/autonomy_stack_go2) to continue your installation.

 ### 2.3 Unitree GO2 Robot ROS2 - [link](https://github.com/dkanou/go2_robot)